ashtokalo/yt-dlp-gtk/README.md

 ### Download pre-built package

-You can download the ready-to-use [.deb package](deb) with latest version and install using:
+You can download the ready-to-use [.deb package][deb] with latest version and install using:

     sudo apt install ./yt-dlp-gtk_0.7.1_all.deb